dev0cloo/Yansan/README.md

 - Simulate transactions between users.
 - Add new blocks to the blockchain.
 - Validate the integrity of the blockchain.
-- Written in JavaScript, a popular and accessible programming language.

 ## Requirements
 - Node.js installed.